Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

 Some sources state that the first mystery ever penned was Edgar Allen Poe's Murders in the Rue Morgue.
 This story is available around the world and in nearly every book shop in several languages.

 Other sources insist that it was the murder mystery of Sophocles' Oedipus Rex in the 600s or 700s BC.
 I think this may be the one.
-It is ancient and the play is produced yearly by schools and professional community theater.
+It is ancient and the play is produced yearly by schools and professional community theaters.

 Other references point to the work of Wilke Collins: The Woman in White.
 Written in 1859 and published in 1869, its full text and summary of this lengthy creation are available online.